The Difference Between Translation and Localization

 Translation is used for just about any type of written material you can think of.

-Localization (also spelled “localisation” or referred to as “l10n”) is used for adapting services, products and content in another language and/or for another culture.
+Localization (also spelled “localisation” or referred to as “l10n”) is the process of adapting services, products and content in another language and/or for another culture.
 It not only involves text translation, but also the visuals, formatting, layout, user experience, behaviors and linguistic nuances in regards to communicating with consumers from another culture.
 It also considers displaying information differently for another locale or country, such as currency, date format and local laws.

 What is Localization Used for?